 Gill Russell is an artist interested in places of 'significance’ (mythological, geographical, poetic, historical, cosmic, sonic, technological, ancient ) and how they resonate in the landscape .
 She works across a range of forms and media, including installation, audio-visual, mapping, drawing, sculpture and texts.
 Walking is often key to her exploration.
 She has created several outdoor sound and light installations set in the remote Highland landscape.

-She is currently (2015-17) working with poet/artist Alec Finlay and others on 'Gathering', a poetic and photographic mapping of the Braemar region inspired by local placenames and their meanings , commissioned by Hauser & Wirth.
+She is currently (2015-17) working with poet/artist Alec Finlay on several projects with special areas of interest including poetic interpretation of place names, river systems, ecological mappings, guiding walks.
+For example 'Gathering', a poetic and photographic mapping of the Braemar region inspired by local placenames and their meanings , commissioned by Hauser & Wirth.